MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Recursive resolvers MUST be able to convey SVCB records with unrecognized SvcParamKeys, and MAY treat the entire SvcParams portion of the record as opaque, even if the contents are invalid.
-Alternatively, recursive resolvers MAY report SERVFAIL to avoid returning a SvcParamValue that is invalid according to the SvcParam's specification.
+Alternatively, recursive resolvers MAY report an error such as SERVFAIL to avoid returning a SvcParamValue that is invalid according to the SvcParam's specification.
 For complex value types whose interpretation might differ between implementations or have additional future allowed values added (e.g. URIs or "alpn"), resolvers